 On the other hand, the fact that the child hears two voices is a problem.

 When one parent says no and the other says yes, this not only confuses the child but allows the child to play one parent against the other.
-I learnt this lesson the hard way, when my wife came home to find our children eating chocolates and drinking coke.
+I learned this lesson the hard way when my wife came home to find our children eating chocolates and drinking coke.
 “What’s going on here?”
 The kids answered, ” We asked Abba and he said yes!”
 Boy was I in trouble.
 “Explain yourself.”
 I replied, “I was working.
 The kids called out Abba!
 I replied, Yes.
 They said thank you!”
 Was I to know?
 Now I do!

-As parents we need to be speaking with one voice when it comes to the rules of the house.
+As parents, we need to be speaking with one voice when it comes to the rules of the house.
 At the same time, each parent provides a unique voice to raise and nurture the child.
 At times, our children may listen to their father’s voice over their mother’s and sometimes its the opposite.
 But when the child refuses to listen to either voicethat’s a problem.
 Children need consistency.
 They need to know what the boundaries are.
 When parents speak with one voice the child is able to develop a grounded sense of identity.

 At the same time, we must remember that each parent has a unique voice that the child needs to hear as well.
 Often the child will be receptive to the one parent more than the other.
 That too is important.
 But the child must know that when they speak to a parent, the other parent is fully supportive of their spouse.